 While the new advanced certificate programs will build on UTS’s traditional strengths in Social Justice and Interreligious Engagement, there are plans in the works to add several more certificates in a variety of subjects in the years to come.
 For those who find themselves wrestling with inescapable social concerns, UTS certificates will offer something unique.
 “Working people grapple daily with challenging social issues, from responding to a global pandemic to facing the impact of systemic racial inequality.
 By beginning their study with a certificate, these professionals immediately expose themselves to amazing faculty and theological frameworks that support their interest in social justice.
 To me, that is exactly the direction theological education must move,” continued Hutchinson.

 In addition to the brand–new certificate programs, UTS is also currently in the final planning stage for an entirely new master’s degree that is being designed and developed specifically with the changing realities of theological education firmly in mind.
-“The new one-year MA in Social Justice,” President Jones notes, “is being created first and foremost as a degree that will zero in on the spiritual roots of social justice work, which has long been a central commitment of Union.”
+“The new MA in Social Justice,” President Jones notes, “is being created first and foremost as a degree that will zero in on the spiritual roots of social justice work, which has long been a central commitment of Union.”
 The new degree will also make a UTS education available to an entirely new range of student populations.
 “We realize that not everyone who is interested in spirituality and social justice can take three years away from their work and life environments to study in residence.
 For that reason, this program will be completely virtual, which we hope will allow it to reach a wider audience of people who might not otherwise have the opportunity to study the spiritual and historical underpinnings of social justice work.”